oroinc/documentation/user/back-office/system/configuration/commerce/catalog/global-related-products.rst

      .. image:: /user/img/system/config_commerce/catalog/RelatedProductPreviewWithAdd.png
         :class: with-border
+        :alt: A storefront product page illustrating the enabled Add to Shopping list button

      **Show Add Button is Disabled**

      .. image:: /user/img/system/config_commerce/catalog/RelatedProductPreview.png
         :class: with-border
+        :alt: A storefront product page illustrating the disabled Add to Shopping list button

    * **Use Slider On Mobile** --- When enabled, one related product is displayed below the main product information.
 Other related products are accessible using the horizontal slider.
 Click < and > to slide through the related products.